 At PLC, we offer a number of highly sought after scholarships to students entering the Secondary School.
 Scholarships awarded can be for an amount up to 50% of the annual basic tuition fees unless specified otherwise below.
 The number and type of scholarships awarded is dependent upon the quality of applicants and the places available.
 Scholarships are awarded at the discretion of the Principal, whose decision is final, and no correspondence will be entered into.

-To register for any of the scholarships below, please apply on the ACER website.
-The scholarship exam will be held at PLC on Saturday 19 February, 2022.
+To register for any of the scholarships below, please apply on the ACR website once registrations open.

 Academic (Council) Scholarships